liamsmith3194/personal-best-pt/README.md

 -   Use of opacity to unsure the text isn't overpowered by the imagery.

--   self explanatory contact from.
+-   self explanatory contact form.

 -   Interative Google Map.